lu15v/TC2006/README.md

 # Programming with Clojure

-The following exersises are developed in Clojure for the Programming Languages class.
+The following exercises are developed in Clojure for the Programming Languages class.